wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     ```

 1. Set a breakpoint on the declaration of the ***CACHE_EXPIRATION_SECONDS*** variable.

 1. Add code to invalidate the cache when a new incident is reported.
-Open the IncidentController and update the Create method that handles the creation (the method decorated with [HTTPPost]) with the following:
+Open the `IncidentController.cs` file and update the `Create` method that handles the adding of the new incident (the method decorated with [HTTPPost]) with the following:

     ```csharp
     //##### CLEAR CACHE ####